 Training Your Dog Tip Five

 Use a suitable toy.
-This may sound obvious, but too many dogs are injured by sticks damaging eyes or spiking throats, or becoming lodged in dog’s mouths.
-Small balls and stones often get swallowed, as do conkers, and they can make dogs very ill by fermenting in the dogs’ stomach.
-Remember, what you consider to be a toy, and what your dog considers to be a toy can be two very different things.
+This may sound obvious, but too many dogs are injured by sticks, damaging the eyes, spiking throats, or becoming lodged in dogs’ mouths.
+Small balls and stones often get swallowed, as do conkers, and they can make dogs very ill by fermenting in the dogs’ stomachs.
+Remember, what you consider a toy and what your dog considers a toy can be two very different things.

 Training Your Dog Tip Six